Relationship

 Dreaming About a Protector: Meaning, Psychology & Symbolism

-Dreaming of a protector may reflect a desire for safety and support in your waking life.
+Dreaming of a protector often reflects a desire for safety and support in one's waking life.

 Written by: DreamMeaning Editorial Team